Yigaue/quick-page-scan-chrome/README.md

 ### 🖱️ **Seamless Integration**

 - Open the extension directly from the Chrome side panel.
-- Automatically close the side panel when navigating away.
 - Clear suggestions or refresh the analysis with a single click.

 ### ⚡ **Additional Features**